Factbox: Sports events hit by the coronavirus epidemic

 The 2020 Polish Open, another Olympic qualifier scheduled to be held in Krakow from March 26 to 29 has been postponed and will now fall outside the Olympic qualification period, the Polish Badminton Association said.

-* The Feb.
-25-March 1 China Masters tournament in Hainan was postponed after several players withdrew.

-The BWF said it hoped the flagship Badminton Asia Championships could still go ahead in Wuhan from April 21-26.
+The Portuguese International Championships scheduled to start on March 5 will not go ahead.
+The BWF said no decision has been taken on whether the Olympic qualifying event will be played in the future.

-* The Vietnam International Challenge has been put back from March to June by the Badminton World Federation and will no longer serve as a qualifying event for the Tokyo Olympics.
+- The Vietnam International Challenge has been put back from March to June and will no longer serve as a qualifying event for the Tokyo Olympics.
 The tournament was due to take place from March 24 to 29.

+- The Badminton Asia Championships, originally scheduled in Wuhan from April 21-26, will go ahead on the planned dates after it was shifted to the Philippines.

 SPEED SKATING

-* The International Skating Union (ISU) has indefinitely postponed next month's short track speed skating world championships in South Korea.
+- The International Skating Union postponed the March 13-15 short track speed skating world championships in Seoul, South Korea, and the event will not be held before October.

-The governing body said the March 13-15 event in Seoul cannot be staged on the planned dates and the "uncertain worldwide development" of the virus and logistical issues had made it tough to announce new dates or relocate it.

 BOXING

-* The International Olympic Committee announced Jordan as hosts of the boxing qualifiers for Asia and Oceania after an event in Wuhan was canceled.
-It will now take place in Amman from March 3 to 11.
+- The International Olympic Committee announced Jordan as hosts of the boxing qualifiers for Asia and Oceania after an event in Wuhan was canceled.
+They will now take place in Amman from March 3 to 11.

 GOLF